 Every year, for the past 10 years, I have created a vision board.
 For those of you that don’t know what a vision board is, check out the following helpful articles:

-I really enjoy Les Brown’s messeges.
-Here are five provocative quotes plus a video to motivate you to believe you can live your!
+I really enjoy Les Brown’s messages.
+Here are five provocative quotes plus a video to motivate you to believe you can live your best life!

 - Give your dream a chance to live!!
 Nurture it daily with the seeds of determination, inspiration, drive, and creativity.
 Feed it with passion, faith, patience, and positive expectation.
 Allow it to blossom by surrounding yourself with people who are doing things with their lives, and who believe in working hard to make things happen.